Metro Manila Subway: Development

-The line was originally slated to begin partial operations by 2022, with three stations: the Qurino Highway, the Tandang Sora, and the North Avenue stations, are expected to begin operations within the said year.
-In June 2018, soil testing was conducted along the alignment.
-Massive tunnel boring machines will be employed for the project.
-In line with this, DOTr, PNR and JICA personnel inspected actual tunnel boring machines in Japan, estimated to arrive in May 2019.

 Construction

-The groundbreaking ceremony of the Metro Manila Subway was held on February 27, 2019.
+The Metro Manila Subway broke ground on February 27, 2019.
 Ten months later, construction begun its clearing phase in Valenzuela on December 21.
-As part of the partial operability section, the first three stations will be built alongside the Philippine Railways Institute (PRI), the country's first-ever railway training center.
+As part of the initial partial operability section (the Qurino Highway, the Tandang Sora, and the North Avenue stations), the first three stations will be built alongside the Philippine Railways Institute (PRI), the country's first-ever railway training center.

+Massive tunnel boring machines were to be employed for the project.
 In September 2020, the Department of Transportation (DOTr) presented one of the six tunnel boring machines in an acceptance test ceremony through a video conference.
 The first of 25 tunnel boring machines that will be used for the subway's construction was unveiled on February 5, 2021.

 On November 11, 2021, a groundbreaking ceremony was held at Camp Aguinaldo to mark the start of pre-construction activities at the Camp Aguinaldo station.

-In April 2022, the Department of Transportation announced that partial operations of the subway will be delayed to 2025 instead of the originally planned opening in 2022 as a result of delays brought by the COVID-19 pandemic.
+Meanwhile, the Ortigas and Shaw stations broke ground on October 3, 2022.
+Work on the Katipunan and Anonas stations began on February 13, 2023.

 The underground and tunnel boring works for the subway were slated to start by the fourth quarter of 2021, but was delayed.
 The first tunnel boring machine was ceremonially lowered on June 12, 2022, while underground tunnel works began on January 9, 2023.

-Construction for the Ortigas and Shaw stations began on October 3, 2022, with the groundbreaking ceremony led by President Bongbong Marcos and Transportation Secretary Jaime Bautista.
-Work on the Katipunan and Anonas stations began on February 13, 2023.